NCES CCD 2024-25 8 schools UT

 Frequently Asked Questions

-The top-rated school in SALEM is Nebo Online School.
-There are 8 public schools in SALEM with 13,622 total students.
+The highest-ranked school in Salem is Nebo Online School.
+There are 8 public schools in Salem with 13,622 total students.

 Other Cities in Utah